Kings-Mon/Python-Mini-Projects/README.md

 # Python-Projects
 A collection of some beginners to advance level Python Projects.
-Fell free to use and contribute.
+Feel free to use and contribute.